 For my 26th birthday, I decided to go on a solo trip to Sri Lanka.
 It would be my first time in Asia and a big step out of my comfort zone.

 On my 4th day there - the day after my birthday - the Easter attacks happened.
-I was a few hours away from them, but the messages of concern from back home paired with me trying to plan my route back home should the airport no longer be accessible, I was understandably worried.
+I was a few hours away from them, but with the messages of concern from back home paired with me trying to plan my route back home should the airport no longer be accessible, I was understandably worried.

 Most Sri Lankan people were still smiling, asking me about my trip and giving me tips on the best places to visit.
 I hope the recovery isn’t too painful as the country is beautiful and I met some of the nicest people there.